scott-balchin/MCC-DATA/README.md

 # MCC-DATA
-Data for the MCC project.
+Data files for the MCC project, which aims to collect examples and properties of Quillen model structures.